nanonull/bean-trace/README.md

 - notifications are injected into each accessor method.

 ### Usage:
-Maven dependency using jitpack (Choose version by "get it" button and add repository with dependency): https://jitpack.io/#nanonull/bean-trace
+Maven dependency using jitpack: https://jitpack.io/#nanonull/bean-trace
+(click Look-up > choose version and add repository with lib dependency to your build script)

 ### Depends on/Tested on:
 - version 1.0: